LeaderPortfolio

 Joined Drexel Burnham Lambert

-Began working at Drexel Burnham Lambert, where he eventually headed the mergers and acquisitions group.
+Began his career at Drexel Burnham Lambert, eventually becoming head of mergers and acquisitions.

 Philanthropic Impact